-5.2.2 Control run evaluation with climatological data sets from observations models reach quasi-steady state, a longer control run is carried out (Seferian et al., 2013; Zorita et al., 2003).
+5.2.2 Control run evaluation with climatological data sets from observations

+ESMs are spun-up from initial conditions (either idealized or based on observed climatologies) over a longer period until the output variables approach a quasi-steady state.
+The initialization and spin-up procedures differ from model system to model system (e.g. Séférian et al., 2016).
+Differences in simulation results appear when using these diverging procedures.
+After the models reach quasi-steady state, a longer control run is carried out (Séférian et al., 2013; Zorita et al., 2003).
 Results for state variables are compared with observations to assess model biases.
-Control run results represent the preindustrial situation.
+Control run results represent the pre-industrial situation.
 However, present-day climatologies from direct measurements are usually employed for comparison, introducing an element of incompatibility.
-The evaluation of the quasi-steady-state control run is not a feedback analysis per se, but some of the present-day patterns of temperature, precipitation, clouds, etc. are determined by the balance among between various feedbacks.
-Therefore, a good representation of the present-day climatology is an indication that many feedbacks at least coact in a realistic way.
-The satisfactory simulation of general spatio-temporal structure of climate state variables (see glossary) is a pre-requisite for the subsequent potentially realistic reaction of the respective ESM to anthropogenic forcing.
+The evaluation of the quasi-steady-state control run is not a feedback analysis per se, but some of the present-day patterns of temperature, precipitation, clouds, etc., are determined by the balance between various feedbacks.
+Therefore, a good representation of the present-day climatology is an indication that many feedbacks at least co-act in a realistic way.
+The satisfactory simulation of general spatio-temporal structure of climate state variables (see glossary) is a prerequisite for the subsequent potentially realistic reaction of the respective ESM to anthropogenic forcing.
 For example, in CMIP5, the ESM with fastest Atlantic Ocean meridional overturning showed corresponding fast ocean uptakes of heat and carbon and a potential overestimation of related negative climate feedbacks (Arora et al., 2013).